Best Restaurants Andalucia

 And if that wasn’t enough, Atrio boasts one of Europe’s largest wine cellars, stocked full of rarities, curiosities and literally the finest (and most expensive) wines ever made.
 An essential stop on any visiting gastronomes journey through Southern Spain.

 Welcome to Seville’s greatest restaurant – Abantal.
 It is run by the only chef in Seville to hold a Michelin star, Julio Fernandez Quintero, a man utterly obsessed with only using the finest, freshest ingredients to update Andalusian classics with aplomb.
 Yet, Quintero’s cooking is never fussy or impenetrable; on the contrary, there is a welcome, understated approach to both the food and the restaurant itself, which is situated on a nondescript side-street far from Seville’s historic center.
 You could start with the Iberian pork and codfish “paella,” followed by lamb neck stuffed with chards stewed and apple and fennel salad.
-Finish with mango cannelloni stuffed with a cheese and white chocolate mousse and lemongrass soup.
+Finish with mango cannelloni stuffed with a piece of cheese and white chocolate mousse and lemongrass soup.
 And for hard-core gastrophiles, there are seven and even nine-course tasting menus with appropriate wines paired with each course.
 Service is thoroughly professional and courteous, while the wine list is both extensive and very reasonably priced.

 One of Andalucia’s most desirable dining locations is a coveted group of alfresco tables in a luxury hotel resort, the Puente Roman Beach Resort Marbella.
 The feather in the cap of the Puente Romano, Dani Garcia, is probably the region’s most glamorous restaurant, run by one of Spain’s most talented chefs.
 His menus are bold, playful, and innovative: Glazed crispy chicken & giant sea urchin; wild mushrooms from the Ronda Mountains; Gazpachuelo malagueño, creamy fish soup with smoked eel and grapes; Slowly stewed cuttlefish and Ras el hanout lamb muscle with kéfir are all astounding culinary creations.
 As you’d expect at such a high-class address, service is nigh on perfect; slick, professional, and engaging.
 There’s also a generously stock wine cellar, bursting with rare vintages from across Spain and beyond.